 Support Options: WooCommerce vs. Shopify

-When it comes to WooCommerce, there is not any unified help desk to cater to all your issues.
-Since it’s a self-hosted platform, your web hosting service is responsible for giving you support for server related issues.
+When it comes to WooCommerce, there is no unified help desk to cater to all your issues.
+Since it’s a self-hosted platform, your web hosting service is responsible for giving you support for server-related issues.
 Similarly, for theme and extensions issues, you will have to reach out to the developers for assistance.